Pizzicato/CAFPE/README.md

 $ npm install
 ```

-The package.json file npm scripts are the same ones used for deploying the app run by ```deploy.bash```.

-It contains two main scripts, run them in liste order to start developing:
+The package.json file npm scripts are the same ones used for deploying the app used by ```deploy.bash```.
+It contains two main scripts, run them in listed order to start developing:

 Assets creation from sources (SCSS, javascripts, images and fonts)
 ```